Social Work, M.S.W.

 Students may receive or transfer credit for up to nine credit hours earned at other regionally accredited institutions prior to admission.
 Graduate credits earned more than five years prior to admission do not qualify for transfer.
 Students may only transfer credits if they are in good standing in those schools.
 Courses must be listed on an official transcript with a B or higher.
 Condensed one-week graduate courses do not qualify for transfer.

-With advance permission of the faculty advisor, program director and Dean of graduate studies and research, and as part of a planned program, a student may transfer credits from other graduate programs at Millersville University or Shippensburg University.
+With advance permission of the faculty advisor, program director and Dean of Graduate Studies and Adult Learning, and as part of a planned program, a student may transfer credits from other graduate programs at Millersville University or Shippensburg University.
 Forms for the approval process of transfer of credits are available at www.millersville.edu/gps/studentlife.
 The program does not grant academic credit for life or work experience.

 Degree Requirements